-Monday of the Twenty-First Week in Ordinary Time; Optional Memorial of St. Rose of Lima, Virgin
+Wednesday of the Twentieth Week in Ordinary Time; Optional Memorial of St. Rose of Lima, Virgin

-The first canonized saint of the Western Hemisphere, Rose of Lima (1586-1617) might also be considered a type of the special vocation of contemplative-in-the-world.
+The Church celebrates the Optional Memorial of St. Rose of Lima (1586-1617), the first canonized saint of the Western Hemisphere.
+St. Rose might also be considered a type of the special vocation of contemplative-in-the-world.
 Inspired by the example of St. Catherine of Siena, Rose became a Dominican lay tertiary and devoted herself to works of active charity while living a life of extreme austerity.
 She longed to evangelize the Indians, not at all discouraged by the thought that they would probably kill her.
 St. Martin de Porres and St. John Masias were among her friends.
 She died at the age of 31, praying, "Lord, increase my sufferings, and with them increase your love in my heart."
-St. Rose's feast is celebrated on August 30 in the 1962 calendar.Today in the former calendar (1962) is the feast of St. Philip Benize, who was born in Florence of the noble Benizi family on the feast of the Assumption and died on the octave of the Assumption in Todi, Italy.
-A man of unusual ability, he took a medical course in Padua and practiced medicine in Florence.
-But the medical profession left him dissatisfied, and he joined the Servite Order as a lay brother, performing the most humble tasks in the monastery.
-Ordained a priest out of obedience, he became master of novices and finally general of the Order.
-He restored peace in the civil wars of Italy and assisted at the Ecumenical Council of Lyons.
-Amid all these honors, he lived a life of great humility always considering himself as the worst of sinners and deserving the punishment of hell.

 St. Rose of Lima